vildekristine99/DAT110-oblig2/README.md

 ![](assets/markdown-img-paste-20200218140610451.jpg)

-Both the `Broker` and the `Dispatcher` runs as Stopable-threads as implemented by the Stopable-class in Stopable.java:
+Both the *Broker* and the *Dispatcher* runs as Stopable-threads as implemented by the Stopable-class in `Stopable.java`:

 ```java
 public abstract class Stopable extends Thread {